mautic/developer-documentation-new/docs/components/campaigns.rst

     :returntype: void

+.. vale off

 Exporting a Campaign
 ********************

+.. vale on

-Mautic's export functionality provides Campaign structures in formats that can be easily imported back into Mautic with the import feature.
-This helps ensure your marketing assets remain portable and preserved, especially if you are working across many Mautic instances and domains.
+Mautic's export feature provides Campaign structures in formats that can be easily imported back into Mautic with the import tool.
+This helps ensure your marketing Assets remain portable and preserved, especially if you are working across many Mautic instances and domains.

-Mautic exports all data related to your Campaign to a structured JSON file, complete with any files and assets required.
-The resulting files are archived to a zip file that is saved to your browser.
+Mautic exports all data related to your Campaign to a structured JSON file, complete with any files and Assets required.
+The export process archives the resulting files into a ZIP file and saves it to your browser.

-The export command can be called from the command line or via the API as well as in the Mautic UI.
+You can call the export command from the command line or via the API as well as in the Mautic UI.

 Exporting via command line
 ==========================

-First, copy the campaign zip file into the correct place to be imported into Mautic.
+First, copy the Campaign ZIP file into the correct place to import it into Mautic.

 .. note::

    The command below assumes you have installed via Docker Compose and you are running Mautic locally.
-Use the appropriate file copying mechanism - for example, SFTP or SCP - for your environment.
+Use the appropriate file copying mechanism for your environment.
+For example, Secure File Transfer Protocol - SFTP, or Secure Copy Protocol - SCP.

 .. code-block:: bash